 How do you exchange a foreign driving licence?

 When you apply for an exchange of a foreign driving licence, you have to go to a driver and vehicle licensing office or submit your application by post.
-In both cases, you have to submit a completed application form, the original driving licence and documentation of when you took up permanent residence or moved back to Norway.
+In both cases, you have to submit a completed application form, the original driving licence and documentation of when you took up normal residence or moved back to Norway.
 If you are entitled to a temporary driving permit when you submit the application, you have to present valid proof of identity.

-If you have moved to Norway from a country outside the EU/EEA, you must present a residence certificate as documentation of when you took up permanent residence in Norway.
-The deadline for exchange is calculated from the date when you took up permanent residence.
+If you have moved to Norway from a country outside the EU/EEA, you must present a residence certificate as documentation of when you took up normal residence in Norway.
+The deadline for exchange is calculated from the date when you took up normal residence.
 If you have received more than one residence permit without having lived in other countries in the meantime, you have to present the first residence permit.